mmphego/mmphego.github.io/_posts/2026-09-16-how-a-single-query-inside-an-ai-agent-took-down-a-client-facing-app.md

 ## The Story

-The setup: an AI agent built on [Google ADK](https://google.github.io/adk-docs/), had a tool whose only job was to look up a customer's saved records.
-An orchestrator agent decided when to hand the turn off to this agent, and this agent decided when to call the tool, as part of answering whatever the customer had asked.
+The setup: an AI agent built on [Google ADK](https://google.github.io/adk-docs/) had a tool whose only job was to look up a customer's saved records.
+An orchestrator agent decided when to hand the turn off to this agent, and this agent decided when to call the tool as part of answering whatever the customer had asked.
 Nothing about that call pattern was scheduled or predictable.
-It fired however often the agent decided the customer's question warranted it, which means it ran on conversational time, not clock time.
-No cron, no fixed batch, no ceiling anyone had designed on purpose.
+It could fire zero times, once, or repeatedly on conversational time, not clock time.
+No cron, no fixed batch, and no ceiling anyone had designed on purpose.

 That call chain is the whole reason this bug behaved the way it did.
 It sits at the bottom of a stack that looks roughly like this: